odavalos/bioinformaticmixedbag/UCM_Cluster/README.md

     -u; e.g. flag for username to view running/queued jobs

 View more detailed information about specific partitions (cleaner way than using squeue)

     sinfo
     -p, --partition; e.g. fast.q (4hr), std.q (24hr), long.q (14days)
     -t, --states; e.g. down, comp, mix, alloc (currently in use), idle (ready for use)

+To cancel a job

+    scancel jobid

+To cancel all the jobs for a user

+    scancel -u username